Data & Safety Monitoring Plans

 Clinical Studies that Require a Data and Safety Monitoring Board (DSMB)

-The purpose of the DSMB is to insure participant safety and oversee the conduct of studies that are large, complex or high risk.
+The purpose of the DSMB is to ensure participant safety and oversee the conduct of studies that are large, complex or high risk.
 NIDDK requires a DSMB for the following clinical studies:

 - All phase 3 trials - NIH requires a DSMB for all phase 3 clinical trials.
 Generally, these trials are large, masked, involve multiple sites, and are intended to change medical practice or product labeling.
 These characteristics warrant a high level of impartial scrutiny.

-- Review the protocol, informed consent documents, and plans for data and safety monitoring;
+- Review the protocol, informed consent documents, and data and safety monitoring plans (DSMPs);

-- Consider major changes to the research protocol, informed consent documents and plans for data and safety monitoring;
+- Consider major changes to the research protocol, informed consent documents and DSMPs;

 - Evaluate the progress of the study, including periodic assessments of data quality and timeliness, participant recruitment, accrual and retention, participant risk versus benefit, performance of the study sites, and other factors that may affect study outcomes;